jlumbroso/hugo-geekdoc-class-template/README.md

-# Geekdocs Course Website Template
+# "Geekdocs Class" Course Website Template

 This repository is a self-contained template to create a course website:
 - using Hugo static site generator,